awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 For information about Systems Manager prerequisites, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.
 For information about configuring on\-premises servers and VMs as managed instances, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Increase security posture on managed instances**
-For more information about increasing your security posture against unauthorized root\-level commands on your instances, see [Restricting access to root\-level commands through SSM Agent](ssm-agent-restrict-root-level-commands.md)
+For information about increasing your security posture against unauthorized root\-level commands on your instances, see [Restricting access to root\-level commands through SSM Agent](ssm-agent-restrict-root-level-commands.md)\.

+**Deregister managed instances**
+You can deregister managed instances at any time\.
+For example, if you are managing multiple instances with the same AWS Identity and Access Management \(IAM\) role and you notice any kind of malicious behavior, you can deregister any number of machines at any point\.
+For information about deregistering managed instances, see [Deregistering managed instances in a hybrid environment](systems-manager-managed-instances-advanced-deregister.md)\.

 **Topics**
 + [Configuring instance tiers](systems-manager-managed-instances-tiers.md)